 In response to many requests for my handmade Damkesh, I’ve been sewing these to order, for a fee of $30.00 including shipping in the United States.
 The fabric is purchased per order at this time and it is 100% cotton, but the design and color will be determined based on availability.

-If you’re interested in purchasing one, please email me at email@example.com with your order.
+If you’re interested in purchasing one, please email me at firstname.lastname@example.org with your order, mailing address, and your preferred email for the Paypal account.

 For your convenience, I have made arrangements for payments through Paypal.
 Once your order has been processed, you will be getting a notification from Paypal.
 If you have a Paypal account you will be able to pay through that, otherwise you may “Pay as guest.”

-You will receive an email with a tracking number once your damkesh has been shipped.
+You will receive an email with the tracking number once your damkesh has been shipped.

 Homa (Persian Mama)